 O'Mahony was born in Cork, Ireland, where he attended Presentation Brothers College.
 He went on to join the Munster Academy in 2008 and captained Ireland U20 at the 2009 Six Nations Under-20s Championship and 2009 IRB Junior World Championship.

-The ideal modern backrow, O’Mahony can play comfortably at 6,7 or 8, possessing the physical and tactical nous to play in any of the back row positions.
+The ideal modern back-rower, O’Mahony can play comfortably at 6,7 or 8, possessing the physical and tactical nous to play in any of the back-row positions.
 At the tender age of 23, he captained Munster for the duration of the 2011 World Cup, when the Senior Munster players were away with Ireland.

 O’Mahony was named Man of the Match in his maiden Heineken Cup game against Northampton in November 2011.
 Due to his impressive form during the 2011-2012 season, he was named IRUPA’s young player of the year.

 This form for Munster led to an Ireland call up and he made his debut against Italy in the 2012 Six Nations Championship.
-He scored his only international try in a 40-9 win over Samoa on 9 November, 2013.
-He played a vital part in Ireland's successful 2014 and 2015 Six Nations campaigns.
+He scored his first international try in a 40-9 win over Samoa on 9 November 2013 and played a vital part in Ireland's successful 2014 and 2015 Six Nations campaigns.

 |2010 - present|